tjsoftworks/JumpCloudAPI/README.md

 ## Parameters

 Most parameters can be passed to all GET, PUT, and POST methods and controls what data is returned from the API.
 Parameters can be passed as url query parameters or in the body of the POST or PUT method.
-To support advanced filtering there is a **`filter` parameter** that can only be passed in the body of POST or PUT methods.
 When using PUT or POST parameters the format of the request body needs top match the Content-Type specified.
-The API supports both `application/json` and `application/x-www-form-urlencoded` parameter content types when using the POST or PUT method however the `filter` parameter must be passed as Content-Type application/json.
+The API supports both `application/json` and `application/x-www-form-urlencoded` parameter content types when using the POST or PUT method.

 |Parameter|Description|Usage|